17 Major Healthcare Technology Trends of 2023

 8. Payer-Provider Bonds Will Strengthen to the Patient’s Benefit

+One of the trends in healthcare IT that shows great promise.
 It is not uncommon for healthcare providers and payers to have conflicting interests.
 When both parties adopt categorical stances, the quality of their joint work suffers.
 As a result, patients do not receive the services they require.
 They pay more, wait longer, and are often treated poorly.

 Providers and payers need to adopt a value-oriented approach and strive for joint achievements rather than personal gains.
 All need to recognize that they have the same objective, and if either party bears losses, it alienates them from the end goal – delivery of upscale medical services to citizens.

 In 2021, hopefully, all entities engaged in the healthcare industry will do their best to learn to work side by side.
 They will exchange information to promote effective decision-making, shift from resolving disputes to collaboration, and focus on providing comprehensive care.

 This shift will reduce denials, lower costs, and shorten wait times.
 If you are interested in building a custom healthcare software solution to manage patient records and documents, including EDI-protected transactions and billing, please contact us at TATEEDA GLOBAL for more information and free consultation.